 In-Flight Services:

 With Basic Economy fare, you will still enjoy the same in-flight services and amenities available with standard Economy service.
-This includes snacks, non-alcoholic drinks, Wi-Fi (may have to purchase it), in-flight entertainment, and any meals that are included on long flights.
+This includes snacks, non-alcoholic drinks, Wi-Fi (you may have to purchase it), in-flight entertainment, and any meals that are included on long flights.

 On Spirit, Allegiant, and Frontier, you can purchase drinks and snacks.
 Frontier and Spirit charge for inflight Wi-Fi, but Allegiant does not currently offer Wi-Fi service.